 Elevation: 3874 ft.

-Situated in the Allegheny Mountains of southwest Virginia, Mountain Lake Resort is located on 2600 acres of rolling mountains and hardwood forests.
+Situated in the Allegheny Mountains of southwest Virginia, Mountain Lake Lodge is located on 2600 acres of rolling mountains and hardwood forests.
 At the center of this landscape is the spring-fed Mountain Lake, one of only two natural lakes in Virginia (the other is Lake Drummond in the Great Dismal Swamp National Wildlife Refuge).
 Unlike most natural lakes, Mountain Lake was not formed by glacial activity.
 It is believed that several thousands of years ago, a rockslide dammed a narrow valley in which cool mountain springs filled to form a lake.

 The adjacent 11,113 acres of woodlands around the lake and hotel are governed and maintained as part of the Mountain Lake Wilderness Conservancy Area.
 Ruffed grouse and wild turkey are common throughout, as are white-tailed deer, red fox, bobcat, and long-tailed weasel.
 Black bear may be lurking through the woods but are often difficult to spy.
 Fowler’s and American toads and gray treefrogs keep a low profile within these woods as well.
 The area’s range in elevation of approximately 600 meters between the summit and base of Mountain Lake allows for a diversity in bird populations.

 Numerous trails provide a myriad of habitats to explore.
 Trail maps may be obtained from the hotel and its gift shop.

 A few of the trails recommended for birding and wildlife viewing:

 Along the 1.5-mile Indian Trail that circles the lake, nesting Canada warbler, dark-eyed junco, and indigo bunting can be found.
 Red-backed and northern dusky salamanders are common along the spring-fed streams.